learn-co-curriculum/python-p4-chatterbox-lab/README.md

 traffic in raw JSON instead.
 We're going to give that a shot here.

 With the client running, navigate to Postman and point it to `localhost:3000`.
-Instead of using "Params", we will click on "raw" and select "JSON" from the dropdown menu on the right.
+Instead of using "Params", we will click on "Body", select "raw" from the radio buttons, then select "JSON" from the dropdown menu on the right.

 ![An empty text box beginning with a 1.
 Options for input type are above the text box, including "form-data" and "raw".](